Splatoon 2: Gameplay

-Like its predecessor, Splatoon 2 is a third-person shooter in which players control characters, known as Inklings and Octolings (Octolings being a new addition to Splatoon 2), and use colored ink as ammunition.
-Ink is also used to cover the ground, or any paintable surface, in order to swim or refill their ink tanks.
-Inklings and Octolings can morph between humanoid, or kid form, where they switch from walking and shooting, into squid form where they can quickly swim through ink of their own color, and replenish their ink supply, as well as return to full health.
+Like the previous game, Splatoon 2 is a third-person shooter with a focus on online multiplayer in which players control humanoid cephalopods, known as Inklings and Octolings, (Note: Octolings were made playable after launch as a reward for completing Splatoon 2: Octo Expansion.) and use colored ink as ammunition to paint the surrounding area.
+Inklings and Octolings can morph between a distinctly humanoid form, during which they can walk and shoot ink using an assortment of weapons, and a cepholopodic form where they can quickly swim through ink of their own color and replenish their ink supply.